ucsc-ospo/ucsc-ospo.github.io/content/post/20230529/index.md

 projects: [ospo, osre]
 ---

 This year's Open Source Research Experience is off to a fantastic start, with 34 contributors getting ready to work this summer on projects spanning open source hardware, software, and reproducibility in research and in teaching.
-The Google Summer of Code will fund 16 contributors and the NSF REPETO Project-sponsored Summer of Reproducibility 18.
+The Google Summer of Code will fund 16 contributors and the [NSF REPETO Project](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2226407)-sponsored Summer of Reproducibility 18.

-Check out the [Student Pages](/osre/#studentpages) where contributors are blogging about their summer projects!
+Check out the [Student Pages](/osre/#studentpages) where contributors have begun blogging updates about their summer projects!